cloudengio/go.pkgs/path/cloudpath/README.md

 	// Path is the filesystem path or filename to the data.
 It may be a prefix
 	// on a cloud based system or a directory on a local one.
 	Path string
+	// Key is like Path except without the volume for systems where the volume
+	// can appear in the path name.
+	Key string
+	// Region is the region for cloud based systems.
+	Region string
 	// Separator is the filesystem separator (e.g / or \ for windows).
 	Separator rune
 	// Parameters are any parameters encoded in a URL/URI based name.